 The 3-2-1 Guide to Travel Preparation13th May 2013

 Holidays are certainly fun, but with so much to remember, the countdown to your holiday can often become more stressful than exciting!
-That’s why I’ve put together a 3-2-1 guide in the weeks counting down to your holiday to ensure you have everything covered, enabling you to relax and enjoy the ride before your trip!
+That’s why I’ve put together a 3-2-1 guide to travel preparation in the weeks counting down to your holiday to ensure you have everything covered, enabling you to relax and enjoy the ride before your trip!
 Do you have any additional tips to add to help you prepare for your trip?

 Three weeks before